RemeJuan/remelehane/src/pages/posts/up-your-testing-game.md

 ## Simple Usecase (Icon)

-Personally I do not usually test all my widgets, the above would be a sample of a very simple use-case that would make me consider writing the test, while it is extremely basic, this widget itself does poses some logic, there is a decision being made within this widget and while it's nothing complicated it serves the purpose of illustrating an ideal scenario for the test.
+Personally, I do not usually test all my widgets, the above would be a sample of a very simple use-case that would make me consider writing the test, while it is extremely basic, this widget itself does pose some logic, there is a decision being made within this widget and while it's nothing complicated it serves the purpose of illustrating an ideal scenario for the test.

-In the above widget there is no text I can look for, I have not supplied any Keys for the individual icons and they are both icons, so using their type would not yied in an accurate test.
+In the above widget, there is no text I can look for, I have not supplied any Keys for the individual icons and they are both icons, so using their type would not yield in an accurate test.

 If I were to write the test like: